Kuoxsr/hardcore-hearts-sound-pack/technical-notes.md

 It may be a bad idea, but going forward I'm going to try to keep the sounds.json alphabetized by event name, team member name, and sound name.

 I also don't name sounds after the event I intend to use it for because when I'm cutting clips, I don't really know what I might use it for, and sometimes the same sound is used for multiple different events, so a name that is specific to the event could be confusing.
-My method tends to be to use a name that transcribes what's actually being said in the clip, to a certain maximum size, to prevent too much typing.
+My method tends to use a name that transcribes what's actually being said in the clip, to a certain maximum size, to prevent too much typing.

 Anyway, there you have it.
 I've gone on too long already.